Anant/Cassandra.Realtime/connect-api-with-kafka-consumers/README.md

 First, edit the gitpod-project.properties file with the url of your running cassandra.api instance.
 - You will need to change the `api.host` key, to something like `https://8000-c0f5dade-a15f-4d23-b52b-468e334d6abb.ws-us02.gitpod.io`.
+- Go ahead and change the `cassandra.keyspace` as well to whatever your keyspace is in Astra.
 - Note that if you don't do this, the consumer will still run, but will just fail to write to Cassandra, since its current setting isn't stopping on errors.
 ```
 cd $PROJECT_HOME/kafka-to-cassandra-worker/src/main/resources/